leixus/angular-verification-code/README.md

 # angular-verification-code

 ## Usage
-You can use it as follows.
+It should be used as follows.
 ```html

 <div class="form-group">
   <label class="btn-block" for="form-valicode">验证码</label>
 	<input type="password" name="form-valicode" placeholder="" class="form-password form-control width-short" id="form-valicode" />